- Backed by the best

 - Most Innovative Companies 2021

-The two types of insurance can tackle several business risks and are often sold together as package policies such as a business owner’s policy (BOP).
-To help your business succeed, it’s important to be savvy about the role of both commercial property insurance and commercial casualty insurance.
-Let’s dive in!
+The two types of insurance — property and casualty — can tackle several business risks and are often sold together as package policies such as a business owners policy (BOP), which we’ll discuss in more detail below.
+As part of a sound business plan, it’s important to be savvy about the role of both commercial property insurance and commercial casualty insurance and to understand how each can help you mitigate risks.

 Commercial property insurance

-This type of insurance covers losses from damage to or destruction of a building, its contents or the consequences arising from such damage due to covered perils.
-This is considered first-party property insurance and includes damage to your owned building, equipment, other business property, inventory, and sometimes others’ property.
-Commercial property insurance protects the building structure as well as your business property inside and around the building, usually within 100 feet of the building—it depends on the terms of your policy.
+Commercial property insurance covers losses from damage to or destruction of a building and/or its contents, or the consequences arising from such damage due to covered perils.
+This is considered first-party property insurance and includes damage to your owned building, equipment, business property, inventory (and sometimes others’ property).

 Commercial casualty insurance